Creative Writing at Tusculum

 Ben Sneyd attends the MFA program in creative writing at the California Institute of the Arts.

 Sneyd’s poems, “what you’ve done here,” “We Were Nuclear, Darling,” and “Drunk in the City, Remembering Home,” were published in Burningword Literary Journal.

 Sneyd’s short story, “Riding Reflections,” was named runner-up for the 2013 Lex Allen Literary Festival Fiction Award.
 His poem, “We Were Nuclear, Darling,” was selected as a finalist in the poetry category.

 Sneyd’s short story, “Guarding Charlene,” was published in Spry Literary Journal.

-Jennings attends the MA/PhD program in English at the University of Tennessee—Knoxville.
+Billie Jennings graduated from the MA/PhD program in English at the University of Tennessee—Knoxville.

 Jennings’ short story, “Excerpts From a Blizzard Survival Guide” was published in Novelletum.

-Baker has accepted a position at the Shane English School, where he teaches English to children in the city Wuxi (located in the the Jiangsu province of China).
+Andrew R. Baker worked at the Shane English School, where he taught English to children in the city Wuxi (located in the the Jiangsu province of China).